staminaloops/TypeScript-Microsoft-Course/readme.md

 # Microsoft: DEV201x Introduction to TypeScript

-### This repository is now in a private repository on Bitbucket
+With the announce that Angular 2.0 will now be built with TypeScript, and that TypeScript is a statically typed superset of JavaScript that compiles to plain JavaScript, with ES6 features (VERY important to me - I <3 JavaScript), I decided to take this course.

-(Honor Code at edX: "Not post answers to problems that are being used to assess student performance.")
+**The assessments's source code is now in a private repository on Bitbucket** (Honor Code at edX: "Not post answers to problems that are being used to assess student performance.")

 #### Instructors